nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-05-17-guidance-how-to-layout-you-files-for-an-ideal-solution/index.md

 resourceType: blog
 slug: guidance-how-to-layout-you-files-for-an-ideal-solution
 aliases:
   - /blog/guidance-how-to-layout-you-files-for-an-ideal-solution
 tags:
   - code
   - codeproject
   - configuration
   - develop
   - infrastructure
   - practices
   - scrum
   - ssw
   - tfs-build
   - tfs
   - tfs2005
   - tfs2008
   - tfs2010
   - tools
   - visual-studio
   - vs2008
   - vs2010
 categories:
   - code-and-complexity
   - tools-and-techniques
-coverImage: metro-visual-studio-2010-128-link-11-11.png
+preview: metro-visual-studio-2010-128-link-11-11.png
 ---

 ![vs2010alm](images/7129adaece20_EC32-vs2010alm_-10-10.png)Creating a solution and having it maintainable over time is an art and not a science.
 I like being pedantic and having a place for everything, no matter how small.
 { .post-img }

 For setting up the Areas to run Multiple projects under one solution see my post on  [When should I use Areas in TFS instead of Team Projects](http://blog.hinshelwood.com/archive/2010/03/09/when-should-i-use-areas-in-tfs-instead-of-team.aspx) and for an explanation of branching see [Guidance: A Branching strategy for Scrum Teams](http://blog.hinshelwood.com/archive/2010/04/14/guidance-a-branching-strategy-for-scrum-teams.aspx).

 - Update 17th May 2010 – We are currently trialling running a single Sprint branch to improve our history.
 - Update 20th May 2010 – Fixing Images